On this page:

 The Chief District Court Judge has issued a judicial protocol to provide guidance to judicial officers and registrars when presiding over an AVL hearing.

-All media enquiries should be directed to the Public Information team.
+All media enquiries should be directed to the Media Team.

 This page was last updated: